alamehan/nice-list/README.md

 <a href="#daftarisi">🡹 Kembali ke daftar isi</a>

 * Book Summaries and Ideas
-  * [LifeClub](https://lifeclub.org/) - Life Club is building a university for life skills.
+  * [LifeClub](https://lifeclub.org/book-categories) - Life Club is building a university for life skills.
+Like a Wikipedia for life skills.
   * [BookAuthority](https://bookauthority.org/) - The most recommended books on business, technology and science.
   * [Blinkist](https://www.blinkist.com/) - Big ideas in small packages.
 Key takeaways from the world’s best nonfiction books in text and audio.
   * [12min](https://12min.com/) - The best ideas in your pocket.
 You are only a few seconds away from changing your life.